Language selection

 Scientists at the Bedford Institute of Oceanography have studied the properties of seawater in the Gully for decades.
 A lot has been learned about circulation patterns, chemistry, nutrients, microbes and plankton.
 Water properties are now sampled twice a year in the spring and fall at fixed stations in the MPA during the Atlantic Zone Monitoring Program.
 In addition to these ship-based measurements, water column data for temperature, salinity and current were collected by using a water sampling device.
 This baseline data could be used to show trends and changing conditions over time and may be useful when considering effects of climate change.

 Marine scientists started documenting seabed organisms in the Gully as early as the 1880s when deep-water coral catches were common in the offshore fishery.
-Contemporary Benthic ecologists study seabed communities using underwater cameras, seabed sediment grabs, acoustic receivers, specimen sampling and water characteristics, including temperature and salinity.
+Contemporary benthic ecologists study seabed communities using underwater cameras seabed sediment grabs, acoustic receivers, specimen sampling and water characteristics, including temperature and salinity.
 Research is carried out by various groups including DFO, universities, the National Oceanic and Atmospheric Administration and more.
 Access to sophisticated underwater vehicles like ROPOS (Remotely Operated Platform for Ocean Sciences) has extended optical surveys and specimen sampling to canyon depths reaching 2.5 kilometres.
-The MPA also features in Oasis of the Deep: Cold Water Corals of Atlantic Canada.
+A 2007 video collection of Deep Sea Discoveries includes bottom footage recorded in the Gully.
+The MPA is also featured in a video about bubblegum coral at the bottom of the Atlantic ocean.

 Government research vessels have undertaken trawl surveys in the Gully for more than 50 years as part of a region-wide fish and invertebrate monitoring program.
 Everything caught in the trawl is identified, weighed and measured.
 Sex, age and condition are recorded and stomachs are routinely collected for prey analysis.
 Additional tissue samples support genetic and contaminant studies.
 This information contributes to the regional DFO fish stock assessments and is an essential monitoring tool for the health of the ecosystems.
 The industry-DFO halibut longline survey occurs yearly.
 It provides a primary index of exploitable biomass for the assessment of the Atlantic Halibut and is a platform for other halibut science.
 The survey also provides important information for MPA monitoring relative to abundance, size distribution and diversity of selected longline-valuable species in the Gully.